42lan/boot2root/writeup1.md

 997  725  432  301  253  212
  4    2    6    3    1    5
 ```
-Phase 6 sorts an int array based on our input and check if it's sorted.
-We have a hint from README file, so first number is 4.
-Since the 4th number is the biggest one, we tried to sort the array in descending order.
 </details>

 Diffusing stages of bomb are the password for thor user is `Publicspeakingisveryeasy.126241207201b2149opekmq426315`.